Skip to main content

 If the Transparency Service cannot process a client's request, it

-MUST return an HTTP 4xx or 5xx status code, and the body SHOULD be a
+2. an HTTP 4xx or 5xx status code, and the body MUST be a Concise

-* detail: A human-readable string describing the error that
+* title: A human-readable string identifying the error that

 prevented the Transparency Service from processing the request,

-ideally with sufficient detail to enable the error to be
+depth, ideally with sufficient detail enabling the error to be

 rectified.